Module 2.4 – Kurtosion® with Varying Transition Band Frequency

 b.
 While the test is running, create a report with the following information:

 c.
-When the test is finished, click on the Ch 1 labels for the Kurtosis vs. Time Graph and the Probability Density Function.
-Copy (CTRL+C) the labels and then paste (CTRL+V) them back onto the graph.
+When the test is finished, select the Ch1 labels for the kurtosis waveform graph and the probability density function.
+Copy (Ctrl+c) the labels and then paste (Ctrl+v) them back onto the graph.
 Change the label to TB2.

 10. Compare the Tests

 a.
-The Kurtosis vs. Time and PDF graphs have the most significant differences.
+The kurtosis waveform and PDF graphs have the most significant differences.
 As the tests are adjusted to a lower transition band frequency, they become progressively harsher on the product.

 b.
 The acceleration profiles are identical for all data sets.
 The test settings are the same; therefore, the same amount of energy is being put into the tests.